Speden Spelit: Games

+Athletic World game also became known from Spede Pasanen's Speden Spelit television program, where the game was played.

 Pasanen, a renowned inventor, also developed different types of machines used in the games, like a car track game used by treddling foot.
 One of the most popular games was a speed tester machine with four different coloured buttons and the players had to push them in the order the machine by increase in speed lights the lamps in the button.
 The machine became so popular that many shops, bars and gas stations put them next to their slot machines.

 Betting game

-In 1992 Speden Spelit was attached with the gambling of national betting agency Veikkaus.
+In 1992, Speden Spelit was attached with the gambling of national betting agency Veikkaus.
 The aim was to guess the number of the player winning each game.
 The numbers were drawn between the games.
 Each week also two ordinary citizens who got three TV symbols from a scraping lottery ticket Casino and sent that ticket to the show, were drawn to compete at a certain type of card game at the end section of each show.